gocd/www.go.cd/source/posts/2015-04-27-Feature-Branch-Support.html.markdown

 status: public
 type: post
 published: true
-author: Go Team
+author: GoCD Team
+excerpt: "GoCD 15.1 introduced support for writing material repository plugins.
+This resulted in community-driven plugins developed for GoCD, to implement support for feature branches.
+This blog post has information specifically about GitHub Pull Request support."
+summary_image: "/assets/images/blog/feature-branch/update-status-1.png"
 ---

-Go 15.1 introduced support for writing material repository plugins, to extend the kind of source code material repositories that Go works with.
-This resulted in community-driven plugins developed for Go, to implement support for feature branches, with help from members of Go's core contributors.
-This blog posts has information specifically about GitHub Pull Request support.
+GoCD 15.1 introduced support for writing material repository plugins, to extend the kind of source code material repositories that GoCD works with.
+This resulted in community-driven plugins developed for GoCD, to implement support for feature branches, with help from members of GoCD's core contributors.
+This blog post has information specifically about GitHub Pull Request support.

 **Note:** In this post, the terms *Branch* and *Pull Request* are used interchangeably, since a *Pull Request* is